panzerdp/dmitripavlutin.com/content/posts/2019-07-03-array-foreach/index.md

 ## 5. Appropriate usage of forEach()

-I find that the appropriate usage of `forEach()` is the need to iterate over all items of the array, without breaking, and have simultaneously some side-effects.
+I find that the appropriate usage of `forEach()` is when you need to iterate over all items of the array, without breaking, and have simultaneously some side-effects.

 Side-effects examples are a mutation of an outer scope variable, I/O operations (HTTP requests), DOM manipulations, and alike.